shuntucodes/fever-docker-project-hw3/README.md

 4) vectorizer.pk: Pre-computer vectorizer

 5) dev_with_sents_yoon.jsonl: The original dev file taken from the project and converted into a new file of claims and evidence sentences for 9,999 records.
+This data performs medium with 27% precision score.

-6) dev_yoon_small_sents.jsonl: We removed all the claims from the dataset that did not meet our threshold of bigrams and added to this file.
+6) dev_yoon_sents_only_overlap.jsonl: We removed all the claims from the dataset that did not meet our threshold of bigrams and added to this file.
+This file consists of 5079 records.
+Pardon the wrong naming convention, it is exactly opposite of what I am calling it here by mistake.This data performs best with 24% precision score.

+7) dev_with_sents_yoon.jsonl: We added all the claims from the dataset that did met our threshold of bigrams and added to this file.
 This file consists of 4920 records.
+Pardon the wrong naming convention, it is exactly opposite of what I am calling it here by mistake.
+This data performs best with 31% precision score.

-7) utils.py: Original file from the forked project, no changes made.
+8) utils.py: Original file from the forked project, no changes made.
 This file contains important helper functions.